CloudwickShared/AWSsessions/README.md

 So, this machine will be our "control centre" for doing EC2 stuff, including launching other services.
 Let's give it a reasonably powerful (but not God-mode) IAM role.

+Note: these files are part of the repository, so if you've cloned it, they're sitting in the directory ready to use.

 We create a policy that allows the EC2 service to assume the role (in `ec2-trust-policy.json`)

 ```